+Quality: The saddle itself is well made and it was a thing of beauty for about the first month.
+Then I tied the stirrups up over the seat--forgetting that I put an E-Z Up stirrup on the saddle--and the metal of the E-Z Up scratched the heck out of the leather.
 Since then the saddle has gone out on the trail in good weather and bad and there are many other nicks and scratches on it but overall it's holding up well.
 The exception would be the purely decorative saddle strings the German saddle makers put on the A-Flex.
 Maybe it's a European tradition to use saddle strings for pretty and never really tie anything on their saddles.

 Summary: Overall I like the American Flex and haven't had any problems with it.
 The price seemed a little high--but as my husband has finally realized, everything with horses costs $1000.
 Whether it's a hoof pick, a saddle pad or even a new horse, he's resigned to the fact that when you average it out over the decades everything related to horses is going to cost $1000.
 It's good he's realized this since I have my eye on a new trailer...